trojblue/gpt2-qq-chatbot/README.md

 # gpt2-qq-chatbot
 QQ chatbot with gpt-2 integration; based on [nonebot](https://github.com/nonebot/nonebot) framework

+QQ is a chatting app developed by Tencent Holdings Ltd.

+**NO LONGER WORKING; SEE SETUP PART**

 Skills involved for this project:
 - Flask (for sending data between different python programs)
 - Decorator pattern and Event-Driven-Architecture